bta-team-port/better-with-aether/README.md

 3 dungeons and bosses to conquer.
 Brand-new compatibility between the two as well.

-**This mod is a remake to port the Aether 1.02 to BTA.
+**This mod is a remade version of the Aether 1.02 for BTA.
 We have no relation to the Aether team or the BTA team.**

 ### Aether Wiki
 https://aether.wiki.gg/wiki/Aether_Wiki